 how to make fake snow with baking soda

-1. Measure your unscented conditioner and baking soda into a mixing bowl and thoroughly mix the ingredients.
+1. Measure 1/4 cup of unscented conditioner and 1 1/2 cups of baking soda into a mixing bowl and thoroughly mix the ingredients.
 Make sure that all baking soda touches the conditioner so that it takes away the extra “poof” of the baking soda.

-2. Lay out an old vinyl tablecloth or sheet on a wood, linoleum or tile floor.
-Avoid using on carpet if possible.
+2. Spread out an old vinyl tablecloth or sheet on a wood, linoleum or tile floor.
+Avoid using on the carpet if possible.